barns in the fall

 I prefer to keep workshops small, ensuring that each person will have ample time for one-on-one instruction.
 This photography workshop is limited to 10 people.

-COME HOME WITH SPECTACULAR WORKS OF ART
+COME HOME WITH BEAUTIFUL WORKS OF ART

 Unique Locations • Individual Instruction • Creative Editing • Portfolio Feedback Session